hl7-eu/base/scripts/README.md

 # PreProcessRxBuild Script

 This script processes files in a directory, filters content based on a specified flag, and copies transformed files to a target directory while preserving the directory structure.
+It also copies image files directly without transformation.

 ## Usage